Leaflets of three ... Poison ivy, photographed at West Creek Natural Area, Coconut Creek, Broward County, in June 2014.

-The leaves of poison ivy are irregular — their shapes can differ even on the same plant.
+The leaves of poison ivy are compound and irregular — their shapes and color can differ even on the same plant.
 But poison ivy always has three leaflets, the middle one on a stem longer than the first two.
 Leaflets of three, let it be.
 It's the one plant anyone who wanders in the woods has to know.

-Poison ivy has clusters of nondescript greenish-white flowers that produce a white, waxy berry-like fruit.
+Poison ivy has clusters of nondescript greenish-white flowers that appear at leaf axils (the point where the leaf meets the stem); each flower has five petals and produces a white, waxy berry-like fruit.
 Birds eat them — it's actually an important source of food for some species — and the plant, leaves and all, is food for deer.

 For us human types, the practical benefits of poison ivy are pretty much limited to — nothing.
 It's been used in folk medicine to treat osteoarthritis, but studies haven't confirmed its usefulness.
-It's also been used to try to desensitize patients with urushiol allergies, but that's been discredited.
+It's been used to try to desensitize patients with urushiol allergies, but that's been discredited.
 It's also been used as a folk remedy for liver ailments.
-We've read that some eat small quantities of the leaves in order to build immunity to urushiol, but medical experts say taking poison ivy internally is a very bad idea.
+We've read that some eat small quantities of the leaves in order to build immunity to urushiol, but medical experts say taking poison ivy internally is a very bad idea, not to mention that “immunity” is impossible.

 Some people mistake Virginia creeper for poison ivy, but the resemblance really isn't close.
 Virginia creeper has five leaflets, and tendrils, which poison ivy lacks.
 Poison ivy's scientific name: Toxicodendron radicans.